augustinjliu/A5_react_addon/readme.txt

 Citation: ChatGPT was used to help generate the code for the containers of my app as well as for assisting with my intended format in styles.css.
+Images/assets were sourced from Google Images.
+I also used it to help me learn and code the javascript in order to implement the interactive functionality for the add-on.